 Foreign exchange risk arises as the value of future transactions, recognised monetary assets and monetary liabilities denominated in other currencies fluctuate due to changes in foreign exchange rates.
 IFRS 7 considers the foreign exchange exposure relating to non-monetary assets and liabilities to be a component of market price risk not foreign currency risk.
-Accordingly, the effect of foreign exchange on investment in equity securities classified as available-for-sale financial assets are considered under price risk below.
-At 31 December 2016, the Company did not have any financial instrument denominated in foreign currency and was therefore not exposed significantly to foreign exchange risk.
+Accordingly, the effect of foreign exchange on investment in equity securities classified as financial assets at fair value through OCI are considered under price risk below.
+At 31 December 2017, the Company did not have any financial instrument denominated in foreign currency and was therefore not exposed significantly to foreign exchange risk.